mwolfson/GenAIResources/README.md

 Learn how to use ChatGPT and other AI tools to accomplish your goals using our free and open source curriculum, designed for all skill levels!
 ```

+### Sample Prompts

+#### Starter templates

+- Generate a script for a 30-second commercial promoting <subject>
+- Create a list of potential blog post ideas about <subject>
+- Generate a list of ideas for businesses about <subject>
+- Create a [JavaScript] program to create a responsive web page layout using CSS and HTML that displays <composition>
+- Write a [Python] function to generate a random password requiring only numbers and letters
+- Write a poem about suffering and pain, using metaphors and imagery to evoke strong emotion
+- I want you to act as a travel guide.
+I will write you my destination and you will suggest a location to visit near my  destination.
+In also give you the type of locations I want you to suggest.
+You will also suggest me places of similar type that are close to my first destination.
+My first request is “I am in Kyoto and I want to visit only museums.”
+- I want you to act as a personal cook and create a healthy meal plan for the week

+#### Text to Image

+#### Misc

 ## Chat

 ### Auto-GPT